Food Production

 Water Pollution

-Highlights: The two counties with the highest share of impaired miles are Limestone and Caldwell.
+Highlights: The two counties with the highest share of impaired miles are Limestone and Williamson.
 The counties that exceed the overall regional rate of impaired miles tend to be in the northern and northeastern parts of Central Texas.

 Agricultural Input Use